jt14den/intro-python/README.md

 * Debugging your script
 * Subset and perform analysis on data
 * Parallel computing
+* Working with Data on the Web

 Topics will be demonstrated through live-code examples/slides.
 Students are expected to follow allong.
 These materials are primarily adapted from the Sofware Carpentry lessons.
 If unchanged, I'll just link to their lessons below.

-## Quizzes and Tests
+## Quizzes and Challenges

 There will be in-class quizzes to reinforce the lessons.
-We will also come up with a course assessment test.
+There will also be in-class coding challenges.

 ## Course Outline